hyperledger-solang/solang/README.md

 [![LoC](https://tokei.rs/b1/github/hyperledger-labs/solang?category=lines)](https://github.com/hyperledger-labs/solang)

 Welcome to Solang, a new Solidity compiler written in rust which uses llvm as the compiler backend.
-As a result, only the compiler front end needs to be written in rust.

 Solang can compile Solidity for Solana, Substrate, and ewasm.
 Solang is source compatible with Solidity 0.7, with some caveats due to differences in the underlying blockchain.

 Solang is under active development right now, and has [extensive documentation](https://solang.readthedocs.io/en/latest/).